 (3) An application may not be made under this section after proceedings for an offence relating to the non-compliance have been commenced.

 [78.
-Deleted by No. 28 of 2006 s.
+Deleted: No. 28 of 2006 s.
 144.]

 79. Liability of directors etc.

 (1) Where a body corporate has committed an offence against this Act and it is proved that the offence occurred with the consent or connivance of, or was attributable to any neglect on the part of, any person who was an officer or was purporting to act as an officer of the body corporate, that person, as well as the body corporate, commits that offence.